LaunchCoderGirlSTL/web_dev_2_instructions/cg_ed_final.md

 3) Currently, our new student form does not have a place to upload an image or add courses, so don't worry about those 2 things for now.
 You should just use a place holder for new student images.

 Alight, good luck!
 Let a mentor know if you have questions about getting started.

+#### THE END

+So you can be done with this project now! whoo!

+But if you want to add some additional features I have some ideas:

+1) Create an Individual Course Page.
+So when you click on a course, it takes you to a page where you can view information just about that one course.

+2) On that individual course page, add a form that allows you to add students to a course roster.
+You should only be able to add students that exist in your Javascript and you are going to have to modify the Course Object a little so you can have a roster property to fill with student objects.
+YEAH!

+I bet you have experience with interacting with applications like this on the web... do you have any features you think could be added?